 BY REPUTATION:

-The logo of the Reyes de Juana Díaz: a golden "JD" in a spiky, angular font, on a Roman purple circle bordered in gold, black and gold again.
+The logo of the Reyes de Juana Díaz: a "JD" in a spiky, angular font, in a subtle gradient that flows from a deep gold to a paler shade, on a Roman purple circle bordered in gold, black and gold again.

 Reyes